squats for elderly

 Can I do squats/workouts at home?

-As you will have seen in the video, using a chair is a great idea if your first building up your strength or are a little nervous about doing squats.
+As you will have seen in the video, using a chair is a great idea if you are a little nervous about doing squats to start with.
 Having the chair behind you allows you to sit into it before standing back up again.
 If the chair has handles you can use them to help support the movement as well.
 It's win win!

 What muscles are worked during the squat?

-The squat is an example of a compound movement meaning 2 of more muscles are being worked at the same time during the exercise.
+The squat is an example of a compound exercise meaning 2 or more muscles are being worked at the same time during the exercise.

 squats for elderly - muscles worked during squat